Egyptian pound steady at forex sale, weaker on black market

 The central bank surprised markets when it strengthened the pound against the dollar on Nov.
 11 by 20 piasters and has bucked expectations by holding it steady ever since.

-The central bank sold $39.1 million at a cut-off price of 7.7301 pounds to the dollar, unchanged from the previous auction.
+The central bank sold $39.4 million at a cut-off price of 7.7301 pounds to the dollar on Tuesday, unchanged from the previous auction.

 The country has been starved of foreign currency since a popular uprising in 2011 ousted autocrat Hosni Mubarak and drove tourists and foreign investors away.